Professional Korean-to-English translator with 20+ years of experience providing accurate service

 My top clients for Korean-to-English translation are non-Koreans who need to understand in English what Korean documents say.
 These primarily include attorneys, financial investors, and companies.

 Another client segment I serve with Korean-to-English translation is Korean companies and public agencies that need to publish information in English for an international audience.
 They could send these out for translation to English by local Korean translators in Korea (and save money in the process).
 But if they want their written translations to read fluently and accurately in English, then they need to work with a native English speaker.

 Korean and non-Korean clients for official purposes

-Korean individuals with official documents in Korean that needs to be translated for an official purpose are another client segment.
-This category of work mainly includes Korean “birth certificates” for Koreans applying for long-term or immigrant visas overseas.
-However, I likewise translate other personal official documents for a variety of official purposes, too.
+Another client segment is Korean individuals with official documents in Korean that need to be translated for an official purpose.
+This service mainly includes Korean “birth certificates” for Koreans applying for long-term or immigrant visas overseas.
+I also translate other personal official documents for a variety of official purposes, too.

 “Steven, thank you!
 This is exactly what I was looking for — and the fact that you included the Korean above the translation is great.
 I will certainly send you any additional materials I have as we receive them, and will also be sending you letters to translate into Korean from time to time.”Jim.
 M. (Parent of Adopted Korean Child – Fairfield, New Jersey)

 What you can expect when working with me

 Meeting client expectation is about more than just delivering a technically good translation.
 Turnarounds are important, too.
 Korean clients tend to expect faster deliveries.
 This seems to be related to Korean business culture characteristics.